louis910/ECE143-WI2020-Group7/README.md

 Here are all functions and their purpose

-extract_series: extract data from dataframes/n
+1. extract_series: extract data from dataframes

-get_column_name: print names of columns in dataframes
+2. get_column_name: print names of columns in dataframes

+3. modify_inapp_price: calculate the average of 'in-app purchase' and update the data

+4. plot_price_without_inapp: plot of the price of steam vs the price of mobile (w/o in-app purchase) (blue: steam, red: mobile)

+5. plot_price_with_inapp: plot of the price of steam vs the price of mobile (w in-app purchase) (blue: steam, red: mobile)

+6. number_of_new_games_per_year: plot number of released games in each year

+7. number_of_new_games_per_month: plot the number of released games in each month

+8. average_price_in_each_year: plot the average price in each year

+9. number_of_game_on_different_platforms: plot Number of Game on different Platforms

+### result

+This folder includes our figures and tables for the presentation.

 ## Authors (ordered by names)